Recognia/api-gateway-ansible/README.md

 ## API Coverage

+The library is currently going under a refactoring to align better with the built-in AWS modules in ansible.
+The following resources have been refactored and any deprecated parameters removed:

+- Domain Name

-Currently, the following resources are completely or partially covered:
+The following resources are completely or partially covered, but do not align with the ansible aws resources:

 - API Key
 - Authorizer
 - Base Path Mapping
 - Deployment
-- Domain Name
 - Method (including all four stages)
 - Resource
 - REST API